Til the Casket Drops (Clipse album)

-Til the Casket Drops is the fourth and final studio album by the American hip hop duo Clipse, released in the United States on December 8, 2009, by Re-Up, Star Trak and Columbia.
+Til the Casket Drops is the third studio album by the American hip hop duo Clipse, released in the United States on December 8, 2009, by Re-Up, Star Trak, Columbia and Sony.
 It debuted on number 46 on the Billboard 200, selling 31,000 copies in its very first week of availability.
 The album received generally positive reviews from critics.
-It is their final project as Clipse, prior to their split and solo ventures.
+It was their final project as Clipse, prior to their split and solo ventures, until Let God Sort Em Out in 2025.

 Overview

 Following their critically acclaimed Hell Hath No Fury, Clipse left Jive Records.
 They managed to secure a new deal with Columbia Records, and proceeded to work on their new album.
 Prior to the release of the album, a mixtape called Road to Till the Casket Drops, was made available on December 1, 2008.
 They also started their own clothing line named "Play Cloths".

 The album was released on December 8, 2009.
 The album's cover art work was designed by the artist Kaws.
 Featured guests include Kanye West, Keri Hilson, Pharrell, Cam'ron, Ab-Liva and Yo Gotti.
 For the first time, Clipse reached out for producers other than The Neptunes.
 Producers for the album also Sean C and LV, DJ Khalil and Chin Injeti.

 This is the final Clipse album, prior to their split in 2010.
 Pusha T would go on to embark a successful solo career with Kanye West's G.O.O.D.
 Music, while Malice would go on to convert to Christianity.
 He would later change his stage name to No Malice, and drop his solo debut Hear Ye Him in 2013.